 Elina believes that every person has great strengths and was designed with a purpose.
 She strives to help people uncover their strengths, improve their resilience, discover their story, and live a more healthy and happy life.

-Elina and her husband, Jonathon, have 3 beautiful children and their 4th due soon.
+Elina and her husband, Jonathon, have four beautiful children and are expecting their fifth.

 In the Summer of 2021 Elina transitioned out of clinical practice.
 Though she no longer sees patients, she is using her extensive training and experience by speaking to various groups (in-person or virtually) on topics such as: marriage, the effects of technology, parenting, improving mental health, responding to issues of homosexuality/gender identity, postpartum depression, work-life balance, the effects of physical health on mental health, how to increase resilience, and much more!
 To inquire about her speaking to your group, please contact the FRP/GSIB office at 502.303.1996 or email@example.com